This page uses javascript to help render elements, if you have problems please enable javascript.

 Instruction Services

 CSUF Librarians teach nearly 800 course-integrated library instruction sessions per year.
 They are available to instruct your students on how to find and evaluate resources for class assignments and research papers.
-These sessions are tailored to meet the needs your classes by Subject Consultant Librarians assigned to your department.
+These sessions are tailored to meet the needs of your classes and are taught by Subject Consultant Librarians assigned to your department.

-Librarians offer library instruction in-person, as well as online in synchronous, asynchronous, or hybrid (combination of the two) formats.
+Librarians offer library instruction in-person, as well as online in synchronous, asynchronous, or hybrid (a combination of the two) formats.
 These can include Zoom sessions, pre-recorded training videos, digital learning objects, written online guides, flipped instruction, etc.

 Instruction sessions can be held in one of the library instruction rooms or in your classroom.
 The room number will be assigned once the session is booked.